-Curricular Requirements CR1a The course includes a college-level world history textbook. • See page 1 CR1b The course includes diverse primary sources, including written documents and images as well as maps and quantitative data (charts, graphs, tables).See pages 1, 3, 8, 9, 12 CR1c The course includes multiple secondary sources written by historians or scholars interpreting the past. • See page 2 CR2 Each of the course historical periods receives explicit attention.See pages 3, 5, 6, 8, 10, 12 CR3 Students are provided opportunities to investigate key and supporting concepts through the in-depth study and application of specific historical evidence or examples.See page 13 CR4 Students are provided opportunities to apply learning objectives in each of the five themes throughout the course.See pages 4, 6, 8, 10, 11 CR5a The syllabus must show explicit coverage of Africa in more than one unit of the course. • See pages 9, 12 CR5b The syllabus must show explicit coverage of the Americas in more than one unit of the course. • See pages 9, 11 CR5c The syllabus must show explicit coverage of Asia in more than one unit of the course. • See pages 6, 8 CR5d The syllabus must show explicit coverage of Oceania in more than one unit of the course. • See pages 4, 9 CR5e Europe must be specifically addressed in more than one unit of the course, but no more than 20 percent of course time is devoted specifically to European history. • See page 7 CR6 Students are provided opportunities to evaluate the reliability of primary sources by analyzing the author's point of view, author's purpose, audience, and historical context. - Analyzing evidence (Proficiency Skills A1, A2) See page 6 CR7 Students are provided opportunities to analyze and compare diverse historical interpretations
+Curricular Requirements CR1a The course includes a college-level world history textbook. • See page 1 CR1b The course includes diverse primary sources, including written documents and images as well as maps and quantitative data (charts, graphs, tables).See pages 1, 3, 8, 9, 11 CR1c The course includes multiple secondary sources written by historians or scholars interpreting the past. • See page 2 CR2 Each of the course historical periods receives explicit attention.See pages 3, 5, 6, 8, 10, 12 CR3 Students are provided opportunities to investigate key and supporting concepts through the in-depth study and application of specific historical evidence or examples.See page 13 CR4 Students are provided opportunities to apply learning objectives in each of the themes throughout the course.See pages 4, 6, 8, 9, 11 CR5a The syllabus must show explicit coverage of Africa in more than one unit of the course.See pages 9, 11 CR5b The syllabus must show explicit coverage of the Americas in more than one unit of the course.See pages 9, 11 CR5c The syllabus must show explicit coverage of Asia in more than one unit of the course.See pages 6, 7 CR5d The syllabus must show explicit coverage of Oceania in more than one unit of the course.See pages 4, 9 CR5e Europe must be specifically addressed in more than one unit of the course, but no more than 20 percent of course time is devoted specifically to European history.See page 7 CR6 Students are provided opportunities to analyze primary sources and explain the significance of an author's point of view, author's purpose, audience, and historical context. - Analyzing Primary Sources See page 6 CR7 Students are provided opportunities to analyze and evaluate diverse historical interpretations. - Analyzing Secondary Sources